 Aka pain in the ass clients.

 So what should you be selling?
 What people are actually after: the results.
 Feeling so confident in interviews that they look forward to them, having such a strong LinkedIn profile and presence that recruiters reach out to them with exciting opportunities, landing a dream job, or promotion, with a much higher salary.

 People see those big juicy results as way more valuable than the commodity skill of updating a resume.
 And they'll pay you accordingly.

 The same approach applies no matter what you do:

 - You're not selling "financial advice", you're selling security and selling peace of mind.

 - You're not selling "fitness and nutrition", you're selling confidence.

 - You're not selling "better team communication", you're selling higher employee engagement, lower staff turnover, and happier clients (which all lead to higher sales).

 Now go change the words you use so you can help more people and have more impact.

-You'll get actionable tips to grow your impact and your business every Saturday morning.
+Get actionable tips on attracting Dream Clients, increasing your impact, and growing your coaching business every Saturday morning.